-For Fly Fishing on the Frying Pan River, the Roaring Fork River and the Colorado River for the week ended 8th December 2013
+For Fly Fishing on the Frying Pan River, the Roaring Fork River and the Colorado River from Aspen and Basalt for the week ended 23rd February 2014

 We are now posting photos separately to make the loading of the report easier for your computer.
 You can see the latest photos: Fly Fishing Photos.

 With the flows now at 168cfs, the Pan is in great condition for this time of year.
 The warmer weathyer will continue to melt the snow along the edges making access easier.
 There were some good midge hatches this week despite the windy weather.
 It was tough getting the dry fly in the correct drift but it was rewarding enough to persist.